sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 **Description:**
-I learned miniforge-pypy3 is not as compatible with other dependencies as miniforge3.
-Therefore I deleted miniforge-pypy3 and replaces it with miniforge3.
-Miniforge-pypy3 was initially installed on the machine.
-Here's a summarized set of steps to uninstall miniforge from the Nvidia machine according documentation on github for miniforge.
+Miniforge-pypy3 was initially installed on the machine, but I learned that miniforge-pypy3 is not as compatible with other dependencies as miniforge3.
+Therefore, I deleted miniforge-pypy3 and replaced it with miniforge3.
+Here's are the steps I took to uninstall miniforge from the Nvidia machine.
+I used miniforge documentation on github to create these steps.
 By doing this we can ensure we have a fresh start when installing a different conda version in our root:

 ### 4.1 Remove Shell Modifications